formlio/forml/docs/install.rst

     pip install forml

-ForML has number of optional features with their own dependencies which can be pulled in during the installation like this::
+ForML has a number of optional features with their own dependencies which can be pulled in during the installation like this::

     pip install 'forml[presto,dask]'